cpt8c8/OO-Language-Comparison/README.md

 ##### Kotlin
 Kotlin allows for the use of reflection to see what type, class, properties, and functions an object possesses.
 It also allows for the referencing of constructors.
 ##### Python
+Python provides the ability to examine the type and attributes of objects with simple library functions.

 #### How is reflection used?
 ##### Kotlin